[overview]

 ========

-**Overheat**: Mega Charizard X's base 130 Special Attack stat allow it to surprise physically defensive checks attempting to switch into it and smack them with a strong special move.
+**Overheat**: Mega Charizard X's great Special Attack stat allow it to surprise physically defensive checks attempting to switch into it and smack them with Overheat.

-**Belly Drum**: Belly Drum can be used to blow through slower teams at the cost of half of Mega Charizard X's health, but is highly risky due to increased chance of being revenge KOed, and is generally only possible when hazards are removed from your side of the field.
+**Belly Drum**: Belly Drum can be used to blow through slower teams, but it is highly risky due to the increased chance of being revenge killed, and it is generally only possible when Stealth Rock is removed from its side of the field.

-**Tailwind**: Tailwind is a niche option that can allow Mega Charizard X to outrun significantly faster foes and choice scarf users to avoid being revenge KOed.
+**Tailwind**: Tailwind can allow Mega Charizard X to outrun significantly faster foes and Choice Scarf users to avoid being revenge killed.

 Draft Strategy